ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An OID is just a unique identifier for the profile.
 It may exist anywhere in the OID tree.
 There is no requirement that the named document be publicly accessible.
-An OID is just a unique identifier for the profile.
-It may exist anywhere in the OID tree.
 The primary purpose of the profile claim is to uniquely identify the profile even if it is a private profile.

 The OID is encoded in CBOR according to {{CBOR-OID}} and the URI according to {{RFC8949}}.